Mulching vegetable gardens: best type of mulch & instructions

 Lawn cuttings and grasses

 Lawn cuttings and grasses make great mulches.
 They are usually tender and have a relatively high nitrogen content.
 So, when being broken down, they won’t consume all the available nitrogen in the soil.
 It is best to let your clippings or grasses dry out a little before you apply them as a mulch.
 Otherwise, they can form a thick mat that is susceptible to rot and mould.
-Apply your clippings and grasses in a thin layer of around 1-2cm.
+Apply your clippings and grasses in a thin layer of around 1 to 2cm.
 This layer will break down quickly or be spread thin by wind and animals.
-This is ok, as you can reapply regularly, as needed, throughout the growing season.
-It is important to note that your clippings and grasses do not have seeds.
+But don’t worry, you can reapply regularly as needed throughout the growing season.
+It is important to make sure your clippings and grasses do not contain seeds.
 If you let your lawn grow too much between mowing, seed heads will develop.
 If you then go and spread this in your garden, you will be applying grass seeds to your garden, which will cause issues when they germinate.

 Straw

-Straw is a widely used mulch for vegetable gardens.
+Straw is widely used for mulching vegetable gardens.
 Its loose structure usually allows for plenty of airflow while reducing light infiltration to the soil.
 It is also readily available and inexpensive.
 It does have less nitrogen then grass clippings and straw, so can use some nitrogen from the soil as it breaks down.
-Straw is a good choice for many different plants and can be pulled away easily if cultivation or replanting is necessary.
-One drawback to straw is it has a light colour and will reflect light.
-This means, in the spring, it doesn’t do as good a job warming the soil as a darker, richer, heavier mulch does.
+Straw is a good choice for many different plants and is easy to pull away if cultivation or replanting is necessary.
+One drawback to straw is it has a light colour and will reflect light, meaning that, in the spring, it will not do as good a job warming the soil as a darker, richer, heavier mulch would.
 It is best to apply straw as a mulch in the spring after the soil has warmed up and while you are planting starts in your garden.

 Pine needles

-Pine needles, or pine straw is a great vegetable garden mulch.
-If you have pine trees around where you can collect them yourself, all the better.
+Pine needles, or pine straw, are great vegetable garden mulch.
+If you have pine trees around, you can even go and collect them yourself.
 While straw and grass clippings can compact and cause issues in heavy rain, pine needles form a nice mat that is resistant to decay.
 As they break down, they also help to lightly acidify your soil.
-This is great for plants that love acidic soil, or for areas where your soil is too alkaline.
+This is great for plants that love acidic soil or for areas where your soil is too alkaline.

 Nettles

-Nettles (Urtica), while considered weeds by some, are amazing plants.
+While considered weeds by some, nettles (Urtica) are amazing plants.
 If you are fortunate enough to have them growing in your garden or nearby, they can be an excellent mulch for your garden.
 They are naturally high in nutrients, so go ahead and clip them and lay them around your plants as a mulch.
-Like grass clippings, nettles also won’t consume all the readily available nitrogen from your soil, and as they break down, they will in turn, feed your soil.
+Like grass clippings, nettles also won’t consume all the readily available nitrogen from your soil, and as they break down, they will in turn feed your soil.
 Be careful to harvest the nettles for mulch before they go to seed.
 Otherwise, you will be spreading nettles throughout your garden where you may not want them.

 Sheep’s wool

 Wool is a wonderful product.
-It is high in nitrogen, a great insulator, and is a deterrent to some insect pests like snails and slugs.
-It makes a great mulch layer in your garden.
+It is a great insulator, a deterrent to some insect pests like snails and slugs and high in nitrogen.
+Therefore, it makes a great mulch layer in your garden.
 However, it can be quite expensive unless you find it as a waste product.

 Compost

 Composts of various types make great mulches.
 Typically, commercially-composted products go through a heat sterilisation process that kills most pathogens and plant seeds.
 This makes for a wonderfully nutrient-rich material, high in organic matter, that feeds your soil and plants while maintaining moisture levels and reducing the germination of unwanted plants.
-You can find various products on the market from mushroom compost, heavily composted manures, to composted garden clippings and waste products.
-Keep in mind though, most of these products can have a high level of nitrogen and other nutrients that may not be suitable for light feeders like many herbs and Mediterranean plants.
+You can find various products on the market from mushroom compost and heavily composted manures to composted garden clippings and waste products.
+However, most of these products can have a high level of nitrogen and other nutrients that may not be suitable for light feeders like many herbs and Mediterranean plants.
 It is also important to note that many home-composted materials will not have been exposed to sufficient temperatures to kill pathogens and weed seeds.
 Caution must be taken when using home made products so as not to spread diseases and unwanted plant seeds.

 Mulching films and landscape fabrics

-Non-Biodegradable mulches are quite useful in the right space.
+Non-biodegradable mulches are quite useful in the right space.
 Mulching films and fabrics are used in commercial agriculture quite frequently.
 They are also heavily used in professional landscaping.
-They do a great job as a barrier to unwanted plant germination, last a long time, and are relatively cost effective.
-The drawbacks are that they are usually made of plastic or plastic material, they are not easy to apply, soil cannot be cultivated unless they are removed first, and at times, they can also be a barrier to water penetrating into and evaporating from the soil.
+They last a long time, are relatively cost effective and do a great job as a barrier to unwanted plant germination.
+The downside is that they are not easy to apply and are usually made of plastic or plastic material.
+On top of that, soil cannot be cultivated unless they are removed first and, at times, they can also be a barrier to water penetrating into and evaporating from the soil.

 Rocks and gravel

-Rocks and gravel make an excellent mulch and are quite pleasing to look at, and they last a very long time.
+Rocks and gravel make an excellent mulch and are quite pleasing to look at.
+They are also naturally occurring materials and last a very long time.
 The drawback again here is that they will need to be removed to cultivate the soil or plant new plants.
 Also, in time, the rocks will sink into the soil.
 Temperatures can be an issue at times, as rocks and gravel will absorb sunlight and radiate heat.
-In the summers, this can be excessive for some tender plants growing in exposed locations in the full sun.
+In the summer, this can be too much for some tender plants growing in exposed locations in the full sun.

 Mulching vegetable gardens: step-by-step instructions